Afatinib Side Effects

 1. "Product Information.
 Gilotrif (afatinib)."
 Boehringer Ingelheim, Ridgefield, CT.

-Not all side effects for afatinib may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of afatinib may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about afatinib